codurance/site/src/_posts/2019-05-27-accessing-and-dumping-jenkins-credentials.md

 Jenkins has two types of credentials: `System` and `Global`.

-`System` is accessible only from Jenkins configuration (e.g., plugins).
+> `System` credentials are accessible only from Jenkins configuration (e.g., plugins).

-`Global` same as System but also accessible from jobs.
+> `Global` credentials are the same as `System` but are also accessible from Jenkins jobs.

 ![]({{site.baseurl}}/assets/custom/img/blog/2019-05-30-accessing-and-dumping-jenkins-credentials/008.png)